department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/DevelopmentBestPractices.md

 2. Review: a different engineer reviews the PR.
 See "Pull request review" below.
 3. Approval: when the reviewer is satisfied, they approve the PR and change the pipeline to "With QA (pre-develop)" so QA knows to begin testing.
 4. QA: a QA engineer tests the branch and updates TestRail.
 QA informs the PR creator of any issues they find.
 On approval, QA comments in the ticket and changes the pipeline to "Ready to merge to develop".
-5. Merge: the PR creator hits "Merge pull request" to merge their branch into the develop branch.
-On the ticket, the PR creator changes the pipeline to "With QA (develop)" and selects the current release under "Releases".
+5. Merge: the PR creater merges the PR.
+See "Merging pull requests" below.
 6. Post-merge: QA completes final testing and closes the ticket.

 ### Pull request creation